cgradwohl/grid-report/README.md

 #### GRID MODULE
 The Grid Module is styled by a custom five column DIV layout, which is populated by JSON data and rendered via mustache templates.
-JSON is requested via an AJAX request, which I wrapped in a promise, so the module only makes one ajax request.
+JSON is requested via an AJAX request, which I wrapped in a promise, so the module only makes one AJAX request.

-The Grid Module has three main operations: init(), updateGrid(), show() and transfers its state via the Event Mediator.
+The Grid Module has three main operations: init(), updateGrid(), show() and transfers its state to Dropdown module via the Event Mediator.

 #### DROPDOWN MODULE
+I designed the Dropdown module to be responsible for a lot of state transfer in the application and this made it difficult to render and position with Mustache templates.

+On the form click event, the module grabs the value of the selected checkboxes, and sends that value to the Grid module to be mapped to a field in the JSON array.

+The Dropdown Module has two main operations: init(), getSelected() and transfers its state to Grid module via the Event Mediator.